tauri-apps/tauri-docs/docs/getting-started/setup-macos.md

 You may need to restart your terminal if the command does not work.

+## 4) Tauri Bundler&nbsp;<Icon title="alert" color="danger"/>

-If you already installed rustup previously, make sure that you update Rust.
+If you already had rustup installed before following this guide, make sure that you update Rust:

 ```sh
 $ rustup update stable
 ```

-## Tauri Bundler

 After you have installed Rust and other required dependencies, it is wise to restart your terminal before continuing.